MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/launch-hololens.md

 ![Screenshot of the HoloLens field of view, showing the live cube or 3D app launcher.](media/HL2-02.02-live-cube.png "LiveCube")

-When the app loads, you'll see the **Call tab** screen with your recent contacts.
+When the app loads, you'll see the **Call tab** with your recent contacts.

 ![Screenshot of the HoloLens field of view, showing the recent contacts screen.](media/02.00-contacts.png "RecentContacts")